Zorro (1995 video game)

-Zorro: A Cinematic Action Adventure is a cinematic platform game developed and published by Capstone Software for IBM PC compatibles.
-It is based on the Johnston McCulley's Zorro character.
+Zorro: A Cinematic Action Adventure is a cinematic platform game developed and published by Capstone Software.
+It was released in 1995 for MS-DOS compatible operating systems.
+The game is based on Johnston McCulley's Zorro character.

 Gameplay

-Zorro is a side-scrolling game featuring cinematic action and live action full-motion video cutscenes.
+Zorro is a side-scrolling game with cinematic action and live action full-motion video cutscenes.
 Gameplay is similar to that of 1989's Prince of Persia.

+Development and release

+Zorro was developed by Miami-based Capstone Software.
+The studio, a production division of the larger IntraCorp, underwent a major reorganization in 1994 just prior to starting the project.
+It was initially reported that Capstone acquired the license to produce an adaptation of a then-upcoming feature film optioned by Steven Spielberg, which would later become The Mask of Zorro.
+Zorro was among several licenses for film properties purchased by Capstone during that time.
+However, public relations executive Tony Panaccio alleged later on that the game had nothing to do with either the movie or the Topps Comics series and that the developer was asked to change the game's logo to avoid consumer confusion.
+Zorro was originally set to be released in November 1994 but was delayed to the following spring.
+The initial shipment of the game suffered from at least one software bug involving the sound that Capstone offered to fix with a free patch downloadable from its America Online page or from a disc mailed from the company.
+At some point in 1995, Capstone gave away thousands of copies of Zorro to customers for free.

 Reception

+Zorro received a largely negative critical reception.
 Next Generation rated it one star out of five, stating that "Unless you've got a fetish for black leather masks and whips, or you're an accredited psychic, we strongly recommend that you avoid this title like the plague."